idvorkin/idvorkin.github.io/_posts/2019-5-21-Coaching-Questions.md

 | You lack strategic thinking.                           | I’m struggling to understand your plan.                                                                           |
 | You should do x [in response to a request for advice]. | What do you feel you’re struggling with, and what have you done in the past that’s worked in a similar situation? |

-### Socratic questions

-Socrates' Mom was a midwife and he used to say: A coach is like a midwife, they can not deliver the baby, only facilitate its birth.
-Real understanding comes from within, and can not be imparted by someone else.
-So, as a coach, ask questions, guide and faciliate, but don't try to answer, because at best it will be forgotten, at worst it will offend and shutdown the coachee damaging the relationship.
-Some powerful questions:

-To clarify thinking:

-- Help me understand that?
-- Tell me more?
-- Unpack that for me?
-- How did you come to that realization?
-- I'm having a hard time understanding, can you give some examples?

-To challenge assumptions:

-- Is that alaways the case?
-- What would it look like if that was false?

-Seeking evidence:

-- What makes you say that?

-Seeing alternatives

-- What is the counter argument?

 ### Situational coaching

 As people learn new skills they experience a learning curve, which requires different support at different points on the curve.
 [Situational leadership](https://en.wikipedia.org/wiki/Situational_leadership_theory) describes this in detail, but in a nutshell, while learning new things, people go through this grid from 1 to 4.